Flameish/Novel-Grabber/README.md

 # Novel-Grabber
-With Novel Grabber you can download single chapters or complete novels from various web/lightnovel sites.
+Novel-Grabber is a GUI based web scrapper that can download chapters from various supported web/lightnovel sites or from any other site manually.
+Furthermore can Novel-Grabber poll a list of novels for new chapter releases and notify you with desktop notifications.

 ## Natively supported sites
 * [Wuxiaworld](https://wuxiaworld.com/)